Where to Stay in Lisbon for First Timers: Best Areas

 Alfama is overall a safe district of Lisbon, but you should be aware of pickpockets and take care of your belonging as you would travel to any other famous tourist spots.

-With so many things to do and see, Alfama along with Baixa and Chiado, is one of the best places to stay in Lisbon for first-time visitors.
 It is not the most affordable part of the city.
 In keeping with the traditional atmosphere of the neighborhood, there are also plenty of boutique hotels and guesthouses to choose from for a more intimate feel.

 Stay in Alfama if you are couples; you want to stay in Lisbon’s historic center; you want to stay in the heart of the city’s culture and history; you are visiting Lisbon for the first time;

-Best places to stay in Alfama Lisbon:
+Best places to stay in Alfama Lisbon for first-time visitors:

-El Bairro Alto is the hilltop neighborhood, located right next to the Baixa district and Chiado.
 Bairro Alto is nightlife hub and party zone of Lisbon.
 Home to Lisbon’s best clubs, many nice restaurants, bars, and rooftop terraces.
 Bairro Alto is a sleepy area by day but transform into lively party area by night.

 Bairro Alto is known for being popular with Lisbon’s LGBTQ community.
 Gay bars are scattered throughout the neighborhood, particularly running down the center of the district.
 If you are looking for a great night out, you can easily hop between here and the red light district of Chiado.

 Bairro Alto has a good art scene.
 The neighborhood is scattered with art galleries and street arts.
 You can enjoy browsing both intimate studios, as well as more contemporary art museums and showrooms.
-The cobbled streets were lined with colorful facades even before local street artists began using spare walls as a canvas for their impressive murals.

 Bairro Alto is home to numerous Portuguese tascas serving petiscos and codfish, as well as Middle Eastern restaurant, Korean-style barbecue, and Neapolitan pizzas, all kind of cusine from local traditional food to international dishes.